 The Chairman ensures effective communication between the Board and the Company's shareholders."

 Principle 4: Board Membership

-According to the Articles, each director shall serve, unless the Annual General Meeting appointing him or her provides otherwise, until the third Annual General Meeting following the Annual General Meeting at which such director was appointed, or his or her earlier resignation or removal pursuant to the provisions of the Articles.
+According to the Articles, each director shall serve, unless the Annual General Meeting appointing him or her provides otherwise, until the third Annual General Meeting following the Annual General Meeting at which such director was appointed, or his earlier resignation or removal pursuant to the provisions of the Articles.
 A director who has completed his or her term of service or has been removed as aforesaid shall be eligible for re-election.
 The directors who qualify as "External Directors" may be removed from office only if they no longer qualify to serve as such.